OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 Especially board and team members use our [e-decision platform]({{< relref "infrastructure#e-decisions" >}}).
 Make sure to grant them access when they join and revoke it when they leave.

-**Offboarding**: Delete the person's account from the e-decision platform.
+**Offboarding**: Delete the person's account from the e-decision platform if they completely stopped their involvement in OpenRail.
+Otherwise, adjust their team memberships / roles as needed.

 ### Email Accounts